ScotteSolutionsLtd/payeezyjsv2/README.md

 `/includes/languages/english/modules/payment/payeezyjsv2.php`

+##If you are upgrading from a previous version, first remove the previous version using the "Remove Module" button in your Zen Cart admin.##

 ## 1. Developer Portal Registration

 Create an account on the [developer portal](https://developer.payeezy.com/user).
 Portal registration requires a valid e-mail address.
 The email address cannot be changed after registration.
 An email will be sent with further instructions and to verify and activate your account.
 You may also need to email payeezyboarding@firstdata.com with the Merchant ID (or storeID), DBA name, and developer account email address.

 More details can be found on the [Payeezy FAQs](https://developer.payeezy.com/faq-page).

 ## 2. Get Certified